martbhell/ansible-dcache_functionality_test/README.md

  - checksum comparison of written and fetched files
  - test that some Glue data is published in BDII

+It assumes a few things (for example that srm/bdii/xrootd are all reacahable from the same SRM and are on default ports), but that and in general most things should be configurable.

 ## dependencies

  - nordugrid-arc-client